0xnicholas/gazer/README.md

 # Gazer

-Gazer is a Rust framework for building blockchains in a modular and extensible way.
+Gazer is a modular and extensible blockchain framework built in Rust with support for the rWASM runtime and RISC-V runtime.
 It is a set of libraries and primitives for building Monoli Chain.

 ## How to Get Started
 Gazer offers different options in terms of development freedom and convenience, using SDK templates or custom modules: